coderefinery/manuals/coderefinery-mooc.rst

     you can say things like "If you are registered, ... .
 If you are on your own, ... ."

+  * Repeat back questions before answering them, so that people across channels can follow.
+This is a usually good idea anyway, and also it is natural when questions are coming through chat or notes.

   * Speak in terms of breaks and exercises sessions.
   * Speak in terms of relative times.  e.g. Exercise session ends at 50 minutes past the hour, at xx:50".